hpiwowar/citation11k/analysis/stats.md

 </pre></div></div></div>

-How is did this estimate change when we included additional covariates?
 The subsample of 308 papers was large enough to include a few additional covariates: number of authors and citation history of the last author.
-Including these covariates returned  a smaller estimated effect: 18% with a confidence interval that spanned a *loss* of 17% citations to a boost of 66%.
-This range is too wide to be instructive, other than to note its top end is close to the previous rough estimates.
+Including these important covariates decreased the estimated effect to 18% with a confidence interval that spanned a *loss* of 17% citations to a boost of 66%.

 <div class="chunk"><div class="rcode"><div class="source"><pre class="knitr">
   <span class="functioncall">gfm_table</span><span class="keyword">(</span><span class="functioncall">anova</span><span class="keyword">(</span><span class="symbol">myfit_prev_more</span><span class="keyword">)</span><span class="keyword">)</span>